10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 What are the benefits of playing games with children who have ADHD and Dyslexia?

-Board games bring families closer together, encourage friendships, teach life skills, lengthen children’s attention spans, and develop the brain.
+Board games bring families closer, encourage friendships, teach life skills, lengthen children’s attention spans, and develop the brain.

 Games can be used to lengthen your child’s attention span even if your child doesn’t have a diagnosis.
 Maybe he/she just needs to work on skills they will need before starting school.